jozwikaleksander/ccnav7_sem3/README.md

 # 📝 CCNA

-My notes from CCNAv7 sem3.
+My notes from CCNAv7 sem3 (written in 🇵🇱).

 ## 📜 Table of contents